Composition of nested embeddings with an application to outlier removal

 \paragraph{\bf A tradeoff between outlier set size and distortion.} Armed with a weak nested composition into $\ell_2$ space, we develop an SDP-rounding algorithm for obtaining bicriteria approximations for outlier embeddings into $\ell_2$.
-For a metric $(X,d_X)$ that admits a $(k,c)$-outlier embedding into $\ell_2$, and any given target distortion $c'=\gamma c$, \kristinEDIT{}{$\gamma\geq 1$}, our algorithm constructs a $(k',c')$-outlier embedding with at most $k'=O(\frac{\beta^2}{\gamma^2-1}\frac{\zeta^2}{c^2}\cdot k)$ outliers.
-Here $\beta$ is the multiplicative factor incurred in the distortion of the nested composition we construct, and $\zeta$ is the worst-case distortion of embedding any size $k$ subset of $X$ into $\ell_2$.
-Both $\beta$ and $\zeta$ are $O(\log k)$, implying a polylogarithmic approximation for the number of outliers.
-Note further that our approximation factor depends inversely on $\zeta/c$ -- as the distortion of the non-outliers becomes closer and closer to the overall worst case distortion for $X$, it becomes easier to approximate the outlier set.\footnote{In contrast, \cite{Chubarian20}'s approximation factor for $k$ for embeddings into a line has a polynomial dependence on $c$.} Finally, we achieve a tradeoff between the outlier set size $k'$ and the target distortion $c'$.
+For a metric $(X,d_X)$ that admits a $(k,c)$-outlier embedding into $\ell_2$, and any given target distortion $c'=\gamma c$, {$\gamma\geq 1$}, our algorithm constructs a $(k',c')$-outlier embedding with at most $k'=O(\frac{\log^2k}{\gamma^2-1}\cdot k)$ outliers.
+Additionally, we achieve a tradeoff between the outlier set size $k'$ and the target distortion $c'$.
 Setting $c'=(1+\epsilon)c$ for a small $\epsilon>0$, for example, increases the outlier set size by an {$O(1/\epsilon)$} factor.

 \paragraph{\bf Hardness of approximation.} Finally, we note that Sidiropolous \textit{et al.} \cite{sidiropolous17} showed that it is NP-hard to determine the size of the smallest outlier set such that the remaining metric is isometrically embeddable into $\ell_2^d$ for any fixed dimension $d>1$.
 Designing an outlier embedding into $\ell_2$ with arbitrary dimension is potentially an easier problem.
 Since we do not limit the dimension of the outlier embeddings we construct, we revisit and strengthen \cite{sidiropolous17}'s result along these lines.
 We show that NP-hardness continues to hold even for embeddings into $\ell_2$ without a specified dimension bound, and also when the given metric is the shortest path metric of an unweighted undirected graph.
 Our construction of a hard instance is arguably simpler than that of Sidiropolous \textit{et al.}, and is readily seen to extend to $\ell_p$ metrics for $p>1$.
 We present a separate, more involved, construction for $p=1$.
 As with Sidiropolous \textit{et al.}'s results we show that, under the unique games conjecture, it is also hard to obtain a $2-\epsilon$ approximation for the minimum outlier set size, for any $\epsilon>0$.